M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Data Creation Pipeline

 \subsubsection{Step 2: Audio Segmentation}

-To establish a uniform segmentation, re-segmentation is conducted using the word-level timestamps in $M_w$.
+Most ASR models expect that the input audio comes in the form of a relatively short duration, usually up to a few seconds in length.
+Therefore, we conduct re-segmentation using the word-level timestamps in $M_w$.
 The split is allowed to be in silence and punctuation.
 And the duration of each segment is kept to 10 seconds or less.
 Detailed rules can be found in Appendix~\ref{app:seg_rules}.